ckan/ckanext-oauth2waad/README.markdown

 Finally, restart your web server.

-**Note:** If your `redirect_uri` is an `https://` URI your CKAN site will have to be setup rto respond to HTTPS requests.
+**Note:** If your `redirect_uri` is an `https://` URI your CKAN site will have to be setup to respond to HTTPS requests.

 Access token and refresh token